-LA-3(3) The application level idle task hook is called without any argument.
+LA-2(3) The application level idle task hook is called without any argument.

-A-2-2 OS\CPU\C.C - OSInitHook()
+A-3-2 OS_CPU_C.C - OSInitHook()

-Listing A-4 shows the RX600 code for OSInitHook().
-There is no application level hook for OSInitHook().
+Listing A-3 shows the SH2A-FPU code for OSInitHook().
+Note that there is no application level hook.
 OSInitHook() is useful for port developers who want to add port-specific initialization.
 OSInitHook() is called by OSInit() at the beginning of OSInit().